 One June 24, 1972, Detroiters and other Michiganders gathered to publicly parade down Woodward Avenue, rally to speeches in Kennedy Square, dance the night away at the Unitarian Church on Cass, and picnic the next day in Palmer Park.
 It capped a week of celebrations at the University of Michigan, Michigan State University, and Wayne State University.
 In Ann Arbor, the city council declared Gay Pride Week, the first known official recognition of LGBTQ pride by a governmental body in the United States.

 The 1972 activities were planned and coordinated by representatives from not only Metro Detroit but also from Ann Arbor, East Lansing and Lansing, and elsewhere in the state under an umbrella group called the Michigan Gay Coalition.
 It was touted as the earliest example of statewide gay organizing—what we now understand as LGBTQ+ organizing—in the United States.

-Our official release begins June 2nd.
-About a half of the 23,000 copies to be distributed are slated to be personally handed out at pride events, specifically Motor City Pride, Michigan Pride, Hotter Than July in Detroit!, Lansing Pride, and Ann Arbor Pride.
-Distribution will also include public libraries, LGBTQ+ community centers, campus gender and sexuality centers, and a number of coffee shops, bookstores, bars, and other sites.
+Our official release began June 2nd.
+About a third of the 23,000 copies distributed were personally handed out at pride events, specifically Motor City Pride, Ferndale Pride, Michigan Pride, Hotter Than July in Detroit!, Lansing Pride, and Ann Arbor Pride.
+Distribution will included public libraries, LGBTQ+ community centers, campus gender and sexuality centers, and a number of coffee shops, bookstores, bars, and other sites throughout the state.

 The 50th anniversary Christopher Street Detroit ’72 and the publication of the “Come Out!
-In Detroit” comic book both provide unique opportunities for additional educational outreach.
-As such, public programming is an important aspect of the project as well.
+In Detroit” comic book have both provided unique opportunities for additional educational outreach.
+As such, public programming has been an important aspect of the project as well.
 Here the comic book is not the end product of our efforts but rather a launching point, a tool for examining history in greater depth.